shatha893/Notes/Security/_2_Theoretical/Attacks/Injections.md

 ### For More Info
 * If the link is still working check it out it's got nice content. <a href="https://www.onsecurity.io/blog/server-side-template-injection-with-jinja2/">Link!</a>

+<br/> <br/>

+## XSS (Cross Site Scripting)
+* It's like Javascript injection.
+* I just realized that maybe I can inject javascript that made a call to the back-end that was not supposed to happen.
+* That's why the Sammy that exploited a Stored XSS in MySpace was able to add himself as a friend when users visited his profile page that he had the javascript injected in it.x